-Can You Agree to Non-Modifiable Alimony in Arizona?
+Non-Modifiable Alimony in Arizona?

 Agreeing to Non-Modifiable Alimony in Arizona

 Alimony may be non-modifiable in Arizona if both parties agree in writing for the alimony to be non-modifiable.

-Since spousal maintenance terminates upon the death or either party or the remarriage of the spouse receiving the alimony automatically by law, any agreement regarding alimony being non-modifiable should address whether the parties intend to terminate spousal maintenance early upon the death of either party or remarriage of the party receiving the alimony.
+Since spousal maintenance terminates upon the death of either party or the remarriage of the spouse receiving the alimony automatically by law, any agreement regarding alimony being non-modifiable should address whether the parties intend to terminate spousal maintenance early upon the death of either party or remarriage of the party receiving the alimony.

 The Arizona Court of Appeals in the McNeil v.
 Hoskyns case approved a trial judge’s decision to terminate early a non-modifiable award of alimony after finding the spouse who was receiving the alimony committed a fraud on the court at the time the alimony award was entered.

 Call the experienced Scottsdale and Phoenix Arizona alimony attorneys at (480)305-8300 at Hildebrand Law, PC to learn more about adopting a child in Arizona.